Ibrahim22112000/Data-Analyst-Mohammed/README.md

 # Data-Analyst-Mohammed
 **Insights and Findings**

 Based on the exploratory analysis conducted on the Titanic dataset, several key insights emerged:

-•	Gender and Survival: Female passengers had a significantly higher survival rate than males.
+**	Gender and Survival**: Female passengers had a significantly higher survival rate than males.
 This aligns with the maritime protocol of "women and children first."
 The bar chart clearly showed survival rates among females were more than double that of males.

 ![image](https://github.com/user-attachments/assets/159ee56c-347b-48c2-916c-a9f659f4f8ab)